 Children had been attending the old school in The Square which had been in use since 1892.
 It accommodated a three teacher Girls’ School and a two teacher Boys’ School.
 John O’Brien was Principal of the Boys’ School and taught Fourth, Fifth and Sixth Class.
 His wife Margaret taught First, Second and Third Class.

 Mary Buckley was Principal of the Girls’ School and taught Fourth, Fifth and Sixth Class.
 Geraldine Magner taught First, Second and Third Class.
 Eileen O’ Sullivan taught Junior and Senior Infant boys and girls.

 Pupil numbers were very high.
 One hundred and seventy seven children and five teachers were crowded into four classrooms.
 In the Girls’ School two teachers had to share one classroom to teach three classes each!
 The building was heated by open fires except for the Infant Classroom which had an old solid fuel range.
-Sanitation and totally overcrowded.
+Sanitation was supplied by outside dry toilets.
+The playground area was small and totally overcrowded.
 The new modern school was urgently needed.